rust-lang/cargo/src/doc/man/cargo-info.md

 ## NAME

-cargo-info --- Display information about a package in the registry.
-Default registry is crates.io
+cargo-info --- Display information about a package.

 ## SYNOPSIS